 Overview: Bird Walk in Nyungwe Forest

-Depending on the location of the walk, your guide may be accompanied by an armed park ranger.
-You’ll also have the choice to hire a porter to accompany you on the walk.
-It's possible also to request a private guide.
+Depending on the location of the walk, your birding guide may be accompanied by an armed park ranger.

 - Start location

-- Any of Expert Africa's camps in the vicinity of the Nyungwe Forest National Park
+- Any of Expert Africa's lodges in the vicinity of the Nyungwe Forest National Park

 - End location

 - Back at your safari lodge